 - Gender affirming hormone therapy and athletic performance in transwomen athletes.

 Invited reviewer for: Applied Physiology Nutrition and Metabolism; European Journal of Applied Physiology; Physical Medicine and Rehabilitation; Journal of Human Hypertension; Endocrine; Physiology and Behavior; and Osteoporosis International.

 - O’Donnell E, Goodman JM, Morris BL, Floras JS, Harvey PJ.
 Augmented Vagal Heart Rate Modulation in Active Hypoestrogenic Premenopausal Women with Functional Hypothalamic Amenorrhea.
-Clinical Science.
+Clin Sci.
 2015 129: 885-893

 - O’Donnell E, Goodman JM, Morris BL, Floras JS, Harvey PJ.
 Discordant Orthostatic Reflex Renin-Angiotensin and Sympathoneural Responses in Premenopausal Exercising-Hypoestrogenic Women.
 Hypertension.
 2015 65(5):1089-95